 Fibromyalgia syndrome may occur in the setting of established connective tissue disorders.
 FMS shares overlapping symptoms with some autoimmune disorders - particularly systemic lupus erythematosus and rheumatoid arthritis - that include fatigue, arthralgia, myalgia, morning stiffness, perception of joint swelling, malar flush, and Raynaud's syndrome.
 Identification of the correct underlying etiology for particular symptoms in these patients may be difficult.
 Fibromyalgia may coexist with autoimmune disease in up to one-quarter of patients with systemic lupus and other connective tissue disorders.
 Diagnosis is critical to prevent aggressive therapy that is not helpful for FMS.

 Treatment of fibromyalgia is management of a chronic illness.
 No cure exists.
 A combination of therapeutic modalities, however, may control symptoms for many patients.
-Therapies are best tailored to the needs and response of the individual patient as the patient population is heterogenous.
+Therapies are best tailored to the needs and response of the individual patient as the patient population is heterogeneous.

 Pharmacotherapy is commonly prescribed; unfortunately, only a limited number of medications have been shown to be effective for fibromyalgia in placebo-controlled trials.
 Traditional pain medications are often ineffective, and use of narcotic analgesics is discouraged.
 Data is strongest for the use of certain antidepressants, specifically tricyclic antidepressant agents (TCAs), serotonin or serotonin/norepinephrine re-uptake inhibitors, and certain anticonvulsant drugs.
 Most studies, even with these agents, have been limited by a relatively short duration of follow-up.
 Only Lyrica (pregabalin) is currently FDA-approved for use in fibromyalgia; patients should be made aware of this.